 Once you’re done peeling the window clings off the freezer bag, bear in mind that the glow-in-the-dark pigment from the puffy paint will need to charge before it can glow in the dark.

 Thankfully, this process isn’t very complicated.
 All you’ll need to do to charge the pigment is expose it to light.
-(Though don’t be surprised if you don’t get exactly the same glow from all the colours—we found that blue shone the brightest!)
+(Though don’t be surprised if you don’t get exactly the same glow from all the colors—we found that blue shone the brightest!)

 The trouble with using sunlight is that you can’t see the glow while it’s still bright out, but the pigment tends to need charging again by the time it’s dark enough to see it.
 So if you want to see the window clings glow, you’ll need to find another method of charging them.